ajaxloadmore/ajax-load-more-for-relevanssi/README.txt

 Donate link: https://connekthq.com/donate/
 Tags: ajax load more, search, relevanssi, filter, ajax search Requires at least: 5.0
-Tested up to: 6.7
+Tested up to: 6.8
-Stable tag: 1.0.3
+Stable tag: 1.0.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-An Ajax Load More extension that adds compatibility with Relevanssi.
+Ajax Load More extension that adds compatibility with Relevanssi.

 == Description ==
 **Ajax Load More for Relevanssi** is a tiny extension that provides the functionality for returning [Relevanssi](https://en-ca.wordpress.org/plugins/relevanssi/) query results to [Ajax Load More](https://wordpress.org/plugins/ajax-load-more/) for infinite scrolling.